corda/corda/README.md

 native builds.
     * _default:_ false

-  * `openjdk` - if set, use OpenJDK class library instead of the default Avian class library.
+  * `openjdk` - if set, use the OpenJDK class library instead of the default Avian class library.
 See "Building with the OpenJDK Class Library" below for details.
     * _default:_ not set